vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/audit-log.md

 # Audit logs

-The Nebula Graph audit logs store all operations received by graph service in categories, then provide the logs for users to track specific types of operations as needed.
+The NebulaGraph audit logs store all operations received by graph service in categories, then provide the logs for users to track specific types of operations as needed.

 !!! enterpriseonly

-    Only available for the Nebula Graph Enterprise Edition.
+    Only available for the NebulaGraph Enterprise Edition.

 ## Log categories